CityofToronto/bdit_data-sources/here/traffic_patterns/README.md

 Depending on the date you are routing, you should use different quarters, years, and map version of traffic patterns.
 We will only include weekday (Tue - Thurs), and exclude holiday seasons to create a more [generalized traffic pattern layer](/sql/create_quarterly_traffic_patterns.sql).

-Usage of function `create_quarterly_traffic_patterns`:
+Example usage of `create_quarterly_traffic_patterns`:

-For example, to create a table for routing version 22_2_b, for the dates between 2021 Jan 4 to 2021 Apr 5th aka 2021 quarter 1.
-Reminder: the quarter number is generated from the _start_date input and doesn't consider which quarter the _end_date is in.
+For example, to create a quarterly traffic patterns table for routing version 22_2_b, for dates between 2021 Jan 4 to 2021 Apr 5th. **Reminder: the quarter number is generated from the _start_date input and doesn't consider which quarter the _end_date is in.**

 ```sql
 SELECT here.create_quarterly_traffic_patterns('22_2_b', 2021-01-04', '2021-04-05');